Seerendo/NodeJS-TypeScript/README.md

-# NodeJS-TypeScript
+# NodeJS-TypeScript-TypeORM
-A NodeJS with TypeScript practice
+A NodeJS with TypeScript & TypeORM practice

 # Details
-Express with MongoDB
+Express with Postgre